-In this post, we will look at what the terms mean for you as an employer, and what you can do to improve numbers in your organization.
+In this post, we will look at what the meaning of attrition for you as an employer, and what you can do to improve numbers in your organization.

 - HR Performance Management

-The attrition rate, also known as “churn rate”, is a measurement of how many employees leave a company and are not replaced within a given period.
+The attrition rate, also known as the “churn rate”, is a measurement of how many employees leave a company within a given period.

-The attrition rate is representative of the number of employees that leave and whose positions are not filled with a replacement.
-In contrast, turnover measures employees that leave and whose positions are replaced quickly with new staff members.
+However, according to some HR professionals, the difference between attrition vs. turnover is context.
+They argue that the attrition rate represents the number of employees who leave and whose positions are not filled with a replacement.
+In contrast, turnover measures employees that leave and whose positions are replaced with new staff members.